The Wrath of Hurricanes

 Power Restoration by FPL (Florida Power & Light) after twin hurricanes Frances and Jeanne in 2004

-After living in Florida for almost 25 years both hurricanes Frances and Jeanne hit.
-This was my first experience with survival after such windy, wet weather devastation.
+After living in Florida for almost 25 years both hurricanes Frances and Jeanne hit us hard.
+This was my first experience with survival - after such windy, wet-weather devastation.

-We had no power for at least a week and when the electrical crews came out en masse; we felt like hugging the guys who were working tirelessly around the clock to restore power to all.
+We had no power for at least a week.
+When the electrical crews came out en masse we felt like hugging the guys who worked tirelessly around the clock to restore power to all.

 Kudos to FPL (Florida Power & Light) and all the other 'power restoration specialist' crews who came from around the USA to help FPL restore power in record numbers and in record time.